eloquent/phony/doc/index.md

 > *[verification][verification-api]|null* $verification->[**checkConsumed**](#verification.checkConsumed)()

-Checks if iteration of the traversable completed.
+Checks if iteration of the iterable completed.

 *See [Verifying iteration], [Check verification].*